-

 Simplified 2D VBI model to study train safety during ship-bridge impact events

 Over the past two decades, the growth of maritime traffic and the increasing number of sea-crossing bridges have emphasized the importance of accounting for ship-impact during bridge design.
 In runability analyses for train running safety evaluation, vessel-bridge collisions must be incorporated.
-To manage the large number of simulation required, simplified models of vehicle-bridge-interaction (VBI) can Read more
+To manage the large number of simulation required, simplified models of vehicle-bridge-interaction (VBI) can reduce computational demands.
+The purpose of this thesis is to imrpove an already existing simplified VBI model used to efficiently identify the most critical ship-bridge impact scenarios in terms of train running safety.
+Contacts: Lorenzo Bernardini, Andrea Collina Read more

 -